diegodrf/rock-paper-scissors/README.md

 ## Welcome! 👋

-This was a challenge provided by Frontend Mentor
+This was a challenge provided by Frontend Mentor, I decided to use React to study and practice =)

 In the project directory, you can run: